-There exists some considerations to be taken into account on the above model: \begin{itemize} \item We have assumed that CNFs are unique but a single CNF placed at a cloud is not dedicated to a single service function chain, i.e., a particular CNF can be shared by multiple SFCs or multiple requests.
+There exist some considerations to be taken into account on the above model: \begin{enumerate} \item We have assumed that CNFs are unique but a single CNF placed at a cloud is not dedicated to a single service function chain, i.e., a particular CNF can be shared by multiple SFCs or multiple requests.

 \item In our mathematical model, we have not allowed the possibility that a cloud forwards a message to another cloud hosting the next CNF to be executed.
 In other words, we require that, if for a SFC $s_h$, the CNF $s_h^{(j)}$ precedes $s_h^{(j^\prime)}$, and they are placed at clouds $i$ and $i^\prime$, respectively, then there is a direct link between clouds $i$ and $i^\prime$.